-FSET agencies must collect and record attendance information in CWW for assigned activities for all ABAWDs and non-ABAWD participants.
-All participation documentation must be obtained from the FSET participant, work site or other education and training providers on a weekly, bi-weekly or monthly basis.
+FSET agencies must collect and record attendance information in CWW for assigned activities for all ABAWD and non-ABAWD participants.
+All participation documentation must be obtained from the FSET participant, work site or other education and training providers on a monthly basis (at minimum).
 The documentation must be maintained in the participant's electronic case file (ECF).
+FSET agencies must provide participants with a variety of methods for submitting participation hours including, but not limited to, in-person, over the phone, email, 24-hour drop boxes, and fax.

 FSET agencies are responsible for collecting group activity participation when multiple participants are engaged in the same activity at one location.
 It is the primary responsibility of the participant to return the paperwork to the agency verifying participation in activities that involve an activity log.
 The agency should make arrangements to get the paperwork directly from the service provider when possible.
+FSET agencies can encourage participants to turn in participation hours on a weekly basis, however, FSET agencies must notify participants that they should at a minimum submit documentation of participation hours by the end of the current month of participation.